Australia is one of the most culturally and linguistically diverse countries in the world.

 This diversity has benefited Australia enormously, both in economic and social terms.
 However, it has also created challenges.
 One area in which this is evident is the justice system – individuals from culturally and linguistically diverse backgrounds can experience significant barriers to accessing justice.
 In order for accessible, equitable and fair justice to be delivered to all, the justice system must recognise, understand and respond to the needs of culturally diverse communities.

-The Migration Council Australia provides secretariat support for the Judicial Council on Cultural Diversity.
+Migration Council Australia provides secretariat support for the Judicial Council on Cultural Diversity and the Cultural Diversity Justice Network.
 The MCA is an independent non-partisan organisation that undertakes research and policy development on migration, settlement and social cohesion.